ome/omero-documentation/gettingstarted/virtualappliance.rst

 2. Increase the size of your virtual HDD.
 If you have filled your existing HDD then it is likely that the volume of data that you are storing in the OMERO VM is too big for the default HDD.
-You should follow the instructions on the :ref:`rst_increasing-hd-size` page to ensure that the size of virtual HDD you have available is commensurate with the volumes of data that you are collecting.
+You should follow the instructions on the :ref:`gettingstarted/virtualappliance#increasing-hd-size` page to ensure that the size of virtual HDD you have available is commensurate with the volumes of data that you are collecting.

-.. _rst_increasing-hd-size:
+.. _gettingstarted/virtualappliance#increasing-hd-size:

 Increasing HD Size
 ------------------